U.S. upgrades safety probe into nearly 159,000 Tesla vehicles

 NHTSA said the failure does not affect vehicle-control systems.

-The memory control unit (MCU) uses an Nvidia Corp Tegra 3 processor, NHTSA said.
+The media control unit (MCU) uses an Nvidia Corp Tegra 3 processor, NHTSA said.

 The flash devices have a finite lifespan based on the number of programs or erase cycles, NHTSA said.